matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 408) App Engine environments Standard?
 Answer: Apps run in language specific sandboxes.
 Complete isolation from OS, Disk, other Apps (V1/V2).
 V1: Java, Python, PHP, Go.
-Only for Python and PHP runtimes: restricted network access only withe-listed extensions and libraries.
+Only for Python and PHP runtimes: restricted network access only white-listed extensions and libraries.
 No restrictions for Java and Go.
 V2: Java, Python, PHP, Node.js, Ruby, Go.
 Full Network Access and No restrictions on language extensions.